Nicole-Lamb/reading-notes/Code-102/Revisions-Cloud.md

 A: It makes a copy of a project (hence, clone) and allows you to bring it into your local (your computer) to work on it outside of GitHub.

-### Q: What is the command to track and stage files?
+### Q: What is the command to track and stage files?q

 A: `git add <fileName>` or `git add .` (which does all files within that folder - the dot stands for all).